yanir99/ckpool-umbrel/README.md

 ## Setup (Umbrel)

-Add this repo as a community app store https://github.com/yanir99/umbrel-ckpool
+Add this repo as a community app store (App store -> "..." button on the top right -> Community App Stores) https://github.com/yanir99/umbrel-ckpool